ddc-java/ddc-day/formatting.md

 > * [Deep Dive Coding Java+Android Bootcamp Curriculum Theme](https://github.com/ddc-java/ddc-day/){:.omit-thumbnail} (<https://github.com/ddc-java/ddc-day/>{:.omit-thumbnail})
 {:.render-example}

-Links to non-HTML content should include an embedded thumbnail along with the link text.
-This theme includes 3 pre-defined thumbnails, for PDF, ZIP, and audio

 ## Test cases

 Test cases should be written using tables, with clear and concise column headers indicating inputs, expected outputs, and expected exceptions.
 The guidelines for [code fragments](#code-fragments) apply here, and should include input and output values.